 The TRY staff will ensure that all students receive the medical treatment recommended or prescribed by our health care professionals.
-A doctor comes to our campus approximately once a week or as needed; as needed, we make appointments in nearby medical centers.
+Normally, a doctor comes to our campus approximately once a week or as needed and we make appointments in nearby medical centers when necessary, however in 2021 there may be limitations due to COVID-19 regulations.
 Counselors accompany students to all medical appointments or tests.

 The medical coverage does not include dental, orthodontic, optical, or psychological care.
 However, Ramah staff will facilitate such appointments if needed, at the participant’s expense.
 We recommend a complete dental check-up before departure for Israel.